RicardoLMMatos/Ricardos-mediterranean-restaurant/README.md

 ### Returning and frequent Visitor Goals:

-  * As a returning visitor, I want to find out about new products.
+  * As a returning or frequent visitor, I want to find out about new products and events.
-  * As a returning visitor, I want to be able to book a table.
+  * As a returning or frequent visitor, I want to be able to book a table or get in touch.

 ___
 ## Structure ##